swdee/srkeyring/README.md

 ### Alternative Networks

-The library only implements key generation for the Substrate network, to generate keys for other networks such as Polkadot Mainnet implement the Network interface.
+This library only implements key generation for the Substrate network, to generate keys for other networks such as Polkadot Mainnet implement the Network interface.